YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 SHMREMOVED, Removed Shared Memory id mmmm corresponding to file ffff

-MUPIP Information: MUPIP RUNDOWN removed shared memory segment mmmm, corresponding to the file ffff, which could be a database file or a replication instance file with a GT.M signature because the resource was not actively in use.
+MUPIP Information: MUPIP RUNDOWN removed shared memory segment mmmm, corresponding to the file ffff, which could be a database file or a replication instance file with a YottaDB signature because the resource was not actively in use.

 Action: No action required.